Comprised of lawyers, developers, bankers and community development experts, the CVP Advisory Council assists JCUA staff to ensure the following:

 - Projects are in line with JCUA’s overall mission.

-David Midgley has an extensive career as a real estate and financing lawyer, as the Deputy Director and Acting Director of the Illinois Housing Development Authority, and as an investment banker and advisor for tax exempt bond issues for moderate income housing throughout the country.
-For over ten years, he has been an active supporter of JCUA.
+With an extensive career as a real estate and financing attorney, David Midgley has offered legal counsel to a variety of development projects.
+Currently retired, David is the former Deputy Director and served as the Director of the Illinois Housing Development Authority.
+Mr. Midgley is a former investment banker and advisor for tax-exempt bond issues for moderate income housing and has represented clients nationwide.
+David has been an active supporter of JCUA for over 10 years and previously served on the organization’s Board of Directors.